-Welcome to In the Studio, a feature dedicated to exploring some of the fantastic independent musicians at Kenyon.
-This week, we showcase Miles Shebar, a studio art major and producer from New York blending his ambient style with hip-hop to create original electronic compositions.
-Stay tuned for an exclusive release of his newest single.
+Welcome to In the Studio, a feature dedicated to exploring the fantastic independent musicians at Kenyon.
+This week, we showcase Jordan Dean ’22 music major from Cleveland, Ohio.